slusarz/dovecot-fts-flatcurve/README.md

 * Dovecot 2.x+ (tested on Dovecot CE 2.3.10, 2.3.13)
   - Flatcurve relies on Dovecot's built-in FTS stemming library.
+    - REQUIRES icu support (--with-icu)
     - REQUIRES stemmer support (--with-stemmer)
     - Optional libtextcat support (--with-textcat)
-    - Optional icu support (--with-icu)
 * Xapian 1.2.x+ (tested on Xapian 1.2.22, 1.4.11)
   - 1.4+ is required for automatic optimization support
     - older versions require manual optimization (this is a limitation of the